 Lyricism &Leadership: Hip-Hop & Community Change

-In May, 2017, Indie Hip Hop artist Devine Carama (Believing in Forever) and CIL Director, Bryan Hains co-taught a course in the Department of Community and Leadership Development.
-During the course students were challenged to use the music genre Hip Hop to discuss community development issues within the Commonwealth of KY.
-As such, a very diverse group of students (age, ethnicity, cultural backgrounds, socio-economic status etc.) wrote, sang and produced a seven-song album to promote community education and community change.
-To further expand their community development focus, proceeds from the album support a student chosen non-profit organization On the Move Art Studio.
-It can be argued that this course was highly innovative in that it was co-taught by an internationally known Hip-Hop artist and community activist (Devine Carama) and community educational expert (Bryan Hains).
-Furthermore, it was a student directed, performed and produced class.
-Lastly, while the class itself built community among the students and instructors, it also provided community economic development as all proceeds from the sales of the EP are given to budding local non-profit On the Move Art Studio.
+Indie Hip Hop artist Devine Carama (Believing in Forever) and CIL Director, Bryan Hains co-teach a course in the Department of Community and Leadership Development.
+During the course, students are challenged to use the music genre Hip Hop to discuss community development issues.
+As such, a very diverse group of students (age, ethnicity, cultural backgrounds, socio-economic status etc.) write, sing and produce albums to promote community education and community change.
+To further expand their community development focus, proceeds from the album support student chosen non-profit organizations.
+Past beneficiaries include On the Move Art Studio and OMAC (Operation Make a Change).
+It can be argued that this course is highly innovative in that is co-taught by an internationally known Hip-Hop artist and community activist (Devine Carama) and community educational expert (Bryan Hains).
+Furthermore, it is a student directed, performed and produced class.
+Lastly, while the class itself builds community among the students and instructors, it also provides community economic development as all proceeds from the sales of the EP are given to budding local non-profit organizations.

 To date we have sold copies to over four countries and has raised over $3,500 for local non-profits.
 To download and purchase a copy please click the following albums: